Wage and Hour Class Actions

 What is a wage and hour class action?

-It is a lawsuit filed on behalf of group of employees who have been wronged in the same way with at least one plaintiff representing this group.
+It is a lawsuit filed on behalf of a group of employees who have been wronged in the same way with at least one plaintiff representing this group.
 If an employee is being mistreated or wronged at work, there are chances he/she is not the only employee.
 Employees are stronger if they work together.
 You can be the employee representing the group of employees and to stand for both your individual and their rights.
 If you decide to pursue a class action rather than to fight for your individual rights only, you will hold the employer accountable for wrongdoing and mandate them changes that will benefit all employees who have been affected.

 Tunyan Law, APC represents employees in wage and hour class actions in state and federal courts with respect to the Labor Code violations including but not limited to: